tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

-Let's use the [nycflights13 data](https://github.com/hadley/nycflights13) to try to predict whether a plane arrives more than 30 minutes late.
+Let's use the [nycflights13 data](https://github.com/hadley/nycflights13) to predict whether a plane arrives more than 30 minutes late.
 This data set contains information on 325819 flights departing near New York City in 2013.
 Let's start by loading the data and making a few changes to the variables:

 ```r